lucasponce/ginkgo-parallell-tests/README.md

 ```

 ```
+Will run 24 of 24 specs
+Running in parallel across 23 processes
 [...]
 Ran 24 of 24 Specs in 250.200 seconds
 SUCCESS! -- 24 Passed | 0 Failed | 0 Pending | 0 Skipped